borisschapira/boris.schapira.dev/_posts/en/web/2020/2020-06-10-consent-tos-webperf.md

 If you want to finely measure the impact of these different "levels of consent" on Web Performance, then you need to look at all the use cases, depending on the relationship the subject has with your site.

+<ins class="bloc" datetime="2020-08-18">To measure the performance of these uses
+cases, you're going to need either Real User Metrics, or Synthetic Monitoring solutions.
+Most tools will ignore the cookie banner and so test without loading those extra dependencies, so you'll need to configure your tests so that they start with a specific configuration (often a cookie) to reproduce all the use cases:</ins>

 1. The user blocks the consent request script (via an adblocker, for example).
 2. The user has given their consent to this version of the TC.